freedfall/Text-tone-analysis/README.md

 ### Usage

 1. Open the project in your browser.
-2. Import a text file using the file upload input or manually type/paste text for analysis.
+2. Import a text file using the file upload input or manually type/paste text for analysis and click **Check** button to view the result.
-3. The application will analyze the emotional tone using IBM Watson and display a bar chart with corresponding emoji icons and percentages for each emotion.
-4. The chart dynamically adjusts based on the analyzed text data.